nmcteam/3dash/README.md

 The header format can be whatever you want as long as you use a plugin that can parse it.
 This repo provides a `Header\Ini` class to support the INI header format.
-The header must be parseable into an associative array; this array's keys and values will be available on the corresponding `File` instance via the `\ArrayAccess` interface.
+The header must be parseable into an associative array; this array's keys and values are available on the corresponding `File` instance via the `\ArrayAccess` interface.

 The body can also be whatever you want.
 Its content is available in the corresponding `File`